MYSTERY SHOPPING JOBS

 4. What if I’m asked to take a job that I’m unable to accept?

-With most companies, you will not be penalized if you don’t accept a shop.
-If you accept a shop, and realize you can’t do it, be sure to contact the mystery shop company as soon as you know.
+With most companies, you will not be penalized if you don't accept a shop.
+If you accept a shop and realize you can't do it, be sure to contact the mystery shop company as soon as you know.
 This way they can get someone else.
-Since the shop may require a specific day or time frame in which it can be completed, it’s important to adhere to these guidelines.
+Since the shop may require a specific day or time frame in which it can be completed, it's important to adhere to these guidelines.
 Make sure you have a phone number or e-mail of the company that asks you to shop in case you need to cancel or ask questions.
+(You might also want to check out my, No Fee Work at Home Jobs page.
+It's been popular for years and years.)

 5. How does shopping affect my taxes?